 - 3 medium oranges peeled and thinly sliced

 Sesame Seed Vinaigrette:

-- Dressing: If you don't want to tackle this dressing, bottled dressing works.
+- Dressing: If you don't want to make the dressing, bottled dressing works.
 Use either an Asian Sesame dressing or a Raspberry Vinaigrette.

 - Jicama is found in the produce section.
-Easily peeled with a vegetable peeler or a sharp paring knife.
+Easily peeled with a vegetable peeler (just like peeling a potato) or a sharp paring knife.
 I think about 3/4 of a medium sized jicama is plenty for 8 salads.